🔼The name Elohim: Summary

 Another piece of (circumstantial) evidence comes through the name Abi-albon, which may mean Father Of Strength.
 This man is called Abi-albon in 2 Samuel 23:31 but Abiel (El Is Father) in 1 Chronicles 11:32.

-The particle occurs often in names, and in our attempts to translate, we should also take the following words in account:
+The particle אל occurs often in names, and in our attempts to translate, we should also take the alternative meanings in account:

-It is impossible to combine all these words and seek for a fundamental meaning without beaching on the banks of triviality, but it must be noted that the general form of is much more common in Hebrew than our word "god" is in Germanic.
-It seems to be charged with a firmness and fixedness (oak, terebinth, God, these, oath) but also with the notion of separateness and disparateness (no/ not, God), as well as a rudimentary sense of transfinity (unto, into, God).
+It is impossible to combine all these words and seek for a fundamental meaning without beaching on the banks of triviality, but it must be noted that the general form of אל is much more common in Hebrew than our word "god" is in Germanic.
+It seems to be charged with a firmness and fixedness (oak, terebinth, these, oath) but also with the notion of separateness and disparateness (no/ not), as well as a rudimentary sense of the transfinite (unto, into).

 In whichever way the Hebrews saw God, the names El and Elohim were far richer in definite meaning than our abstract word "god".
 And whatever the etymology of either אל or אלה or אלהים, in the Bible these words are thoroughly intertwined.